-Their main intention is to assume the "sick role" to have people care for them and be the centre of attention.
+Their main intention is to assume the "sick role" so that people care for them and they are the centre of attention.

-Any practical benefit in pretending to be sick – for example, claiming incapacity benefit – isn't the reason for their behaviour.
+Any practical benefit in pretending to be sick – for example, claiming incapacity benefit – is not the reason for their behaviour.

 Munchausen's syndrome is named after a German aristocrat, Baron Munchausen, who became famous for telling wild, unbelievable tales about his exploits.

 Types of behaviour

 People with Munchausen's syndrome can behave in a number of different ways, including:

 - pretending to have psychological symptoms – for example, claiming to hear voices or claiming to see things that are not really there

 - pretending to have physical symptoms – for example, claiming to have chest pain or a stomach ache

 - actively trying to get ill – such as deliberately infecting a wound by rubbing dirt into it